-This is the investigative documentary by an international team of journalists, about two reporters, Andrea Rocchelli and Andrej Mironov, who were killed in Eastern Ukraine, and the Ukrainian soldier Vitaly Markiv charged with their murders
+Crossfire is the investigative documentary by an international team of journalists about two reporters, Andrea Rocchelli and Andrej Mironov, killed in eastern Ukraine, and the Ukrainian soldier Vitaly Markiv accused of their murder

 The documentary tries to provide answers to several doubts which have arisen during Markiv’s trial.
 The trial took place in July 2019, in Pavia, and resulted in a 24 years’ prison sentence in the first instance against Markiv for Rocchelli’s death.
 Numerous Ukrainian NGOs and some Italian press outlets, as well as human rights organizations like the Italian Federation for Human Rights (FIDU), have raised doubts over the sentence, claiming it was solely based on circumstantial evidence.